-The use of EDI in healthcare also improved productivity by making data transmission faster, more efficient, and accurate.
+The use of EDI for healthcare can improve productivity by making data transmission faster, more efficient, and accurate.
 There is limited human intervention in the transmission which also reduces errors due to reduced manual data entry, illegible handwriting, and lost emails or faxes.
-Needless to say that health institutes and centers can save a huge amount of time which is otherwise wasted in filling forms, transmitting information, correcting data, and confirming that the recipient got the forms or not.
+Needless to say, that health institutes and centers can save a huge amount of time which is otherwise wasted in filling forms, transmitting information, correcting data, and confirming that the recipient got the forms or not.
 With electronic attachments, the data transmission process between patients, healthcare providers, government authorities, and insurers is streamlined.
 Furthermore, stakeholders and staff members can divert their attention to other core activities.
-With EDI service providers on board, organizations can utilize powerful tools for insurance claim documentation.
+With EDI managed services providers, organizations can utilize powerful tools for insurance claim documentation.
 There will be fewer denials or rework requests with transactions to multiple buyers done simultaneously.

 Security is a major concern for many healthcare institutes and centers.
 They are sparing no effort to ensure that their data is secure and safeguarded from any theft or vulnerabilities.
-Healthcare EDI solutions provide the required secure environment for data transfer between insurance payers and healthcare providers.
-HIPAA standards state mandatory regulations for the safe transfer of information between different partners or parties.
+Healthcare organizations understand the importance of value addition hence abide by the rules and regulations set by HIPAA.
 Only authorized people can access data or patients’ personal information through EDI transactions which further mitigates the risk of HIPAA violations significantly and better data management.
 This not only protects patients but also lowers the risks of financial penalties.